Essential Vitamin and Nutritional Supplements That May Help You Live Healthier and Longer

 Via research, CoQ10 has been determined to have anti-aging, life-extension, immune system-stimulating, and anti-cancer benefits, and additional benefits in a wide spectrum of disorders and diseases, including: heart disease and hypertension (high blood pressure); Alzheimer's disease and dementia; diabetes; high cholesterol; tinnitus and hearing loss; muscular disorders; Parkinson's disease; kidney diseases; migraine headaches; male infertility and other fertility problems.

 Currently, my own regimen of CoQ10 is a daily 30 mg capsule of Jarrow Formulas brand Q-absorb.
 I prefer this product because it's natural, and it combines CoQ10 with lecithin and other nutrients, which improves absorption.
-For more information on CoQ10, see: Coenzyme Q10 Benefits and What are the results of deficiency in CoQ10?
+For more information on CoQ10, see: Coenzyme Q10 Benefits.

 • Omega-3 Fatty Acids — This nutrient, found in fish oil, is essential for a number of reasons.
 For one thing, it helps in the absorption of CoQ10.
 It has many additional health benefits, such as helping your heart, your immune system, your brain function, and even the health of your skin.
 Omega-3 reportedly has been shown to protect against arthritis or reduce its severity.